quipper/monorepo-deploy-actions/open-backport-pull-request/README.md

 ### Automatically merge the pull request

 You can set `merge-pull-request` to automatically merge the pull request.

+You will get `merged` output to check if the pull request is merged.
-If the action could not merge due to a conflict or branch protection rule, it requests a review to the actor.
+If this action could not merge due to a conflict or branch protection rule, it requests a review to the actor.

 ## Specification